clingen-data-model/allele/source/allele/conceptual/canonical_allele/simple_amino_acid_canonical_allele.md

 title: SimpleAminoAcidCanonicalAllele
 layout: conceptual
 model: allele
-description: A stable identifier for a allele instance, grouping together the different ways that the allele might be described across different versions of a particular AminoAcidReferenceSequence.
+description: A stable identifier for a simple  allele, grouping together the different ways that the allele might be described across different versions of a particular AminoAcidReferenceSequence.

 ---